myromeo/gandi-dynamic-dns/README.md

 This script fetches your current IP address and updates the A record in Gandi’s DNS service.

+You can create these via terminal or an addon such as file editor.
+I recommend file editor for ease.

 #### Steps:
 1. **Create the Script File:**
    - Go to your Home Assistant's `config` directory.